 I’ve had a revelation!
 We should all eat like babies.
 Seriously, babies have wonderfully healthy diets.
 They don’t eat sugar, they enjoy small portions of high fat dairy, lean meat and fish, whole grains, and fruits and veggies.
 It’s seriously the way we all should eat!
-These muffins pass the baby health test (as well as the Tessa taste test – decidedly choosy), which means they are FANTASTIC for you.
+These muffins pass the baby health test (as well as the taste test), which means they are FANTASTIC for you.
 Yes YOU, not just your kids.

 A while ago a friend of mine asked how she could easily lose a few pounds.
 We discussed her breakfast and snacks, and found baked goods lurking there.
 I told her – cut out baked goods, especially ones you don’t make yourself.
 Starbucks lowfat pastries are still a BAD choice when it comes to calories.
 However, the benefit to baking for yourself is that you can manage the nutrition.
 These muffins clock in at 130 calories each, with 4 grams of protein and 3 grams of fiber.
 Eating two for breakfast would be great start to your day!

 1/2 c. pumpkin puree or cooked sweet potato*